Praashoo7/Collatz-conjecture/README.md

   - If the number is even, divide it by two.
   - If the number is odd, triple it and add one.

 Adding any number ends up in the 4-2-1 loop, always!
-Try it to see it!<br><br>
+Try it to see it!<br>
+You can try it with a Python code too.

 ## Credits